TheForbiddenAi/GameFinder/README.md

 ## Configuration
 GameFinder has a singleton configuration class named GameFinderConfiguration.
-To access it's instance, use the getInstance method:
+To access its instance, use the `getInstance` method:
 ```java
 GameFinderConfiguration config = GameFinderConfiguration.getInstance();
 ```
 As stated above, by default, there are no enabled platforms.
-To change the enabled platforms, you can either call the setEnabledPlatforms method and pass in a list of Platform enums, or you can call the getEnabledPlatforms and use the built-in Java list functions
+To change the enabled platforms, you can either call the `setEnabledPlatforms` method and pass in a list of Platform enums, or you can call the `getEnabledPlatforms` and use the built-in Java list functions
 ```java
 config.setEnabledPlatforms(List.of(Platform.STEAM, Platform.EPIC_GAMES, Platform.GOG));